 - 1.1 This is the draft Neighbourhood Plan for South Woodham Ferrers.
 It covers the entire Town Council area, as illustrated in Figure 1.
 It sets out the local community's aspirations for South Woodham Ferrers over the period to 20361 and establishes policies in relation to land use and development.
-These are policies that will influence future planning applications and decisions in the area.
+As and when the Neighbourhood Plan is formally 'made' it will sit alongside the Chelmsford Local Plan and the policies in it will be used to influence future planning applications and decisions in the area.
 But the Neighbourhood Plan is much more than this.
-It represents the community's manifesto for South Woodham Ferrers, bringing together more than just traditional planning matters. - 1.2 The purpose of neighbourhood planning is to give local people and businesses a much greater say in how the places they live and work should change and develop over time.
+It represents the community's manifesto for South Woodham Ferrers, bringing together more than just traditional planning matters. - 1.2 The purpose of neighbourhood planning is to give local people and businesses a much greater say in how the places they live and work in should change and develop over time.
 South Woodham Ferrers is about to enter a period of growth and development.
-The new Chelmsford City Council Local Plan allocates land to the north of the town for development of 1,000 new homes.
+The new Chelmsford City Council Local Plan allocates land to the north of the town for development of around 1,000 new homes (Strategic Growth Site 7).
 Through the Neighbourhood Plan, policies and projects can be identified that influence the form and shape of this new development, how it relates to the existing town, and the nature of any facilities and infrastructure that should be provided. - 1.3 Applicants for growth and development in South Woodham Ferrers are required to fund new infrastructure through payment of a Community Infrastructure Levy (CIL).
 As and when the Neighbourhood Plan is formally 'made' as a planning policy document, 25% of all monies payable under CIL will be passed to the Town Council to spend on locally identified projects.
 The Neighbourhood Plan is thus a very powerful document for identifying those projects that can help deliver positive change and improvement at the local level. - 1.4 South Woodham Ferrers was formally designated as an area for neighbourhood planning purposes in October 20152.
 The Neighbourhood Plan Steering Group has surveyed, spoken to and listened to members of the community, and has used the issues, and opportunities, raised during that process to help inform production of the policies and projects now presented in this draft Neighbourhood Plan.